ncatlab/nlab-content/pages/18645.md

 ###### Remark
 **(parameterized and [[physical unit]]-less [[Lagrangian densities]])**

-More generally we may consider parameterized collections of [[Lagrangian densities]] spring, i.e. functions
+More generally we may consider parameterized collections of [[Lagrangian densities]], i.e. functions

 $$
   \mathbf{L}_{(-)}